newsnowlabs/runcvm/README.md

 See the License for the specific language governing permissions and limitations under the License.

 > N.B.
-In order to run, RUNCVM relies upon other third-party open-source software dependencies that are separate to and independent from RUNCVM and published under their own independent licences.
+In order to run, RunCVM relies upon other third-party open-source software dependencies that are separate to and independent from RunCVM and published under their own independent licences.
 >
-> RUNCVM Docker images made available at [https://hub.docker.com/repository/docker/newsnowlabs/runcvm](https://hub.docker.com/repository/docker/newsnowlabs/runcvm) are distributions
+> RunCVM Docker images made available at [https://hub.docker.com/repository/docker/newsnowlabs/runcvm](https://hub.docker.com/repository/docker/newsnowlabs/runcvm) are distributions
-> designed to run RUNCVM that comprise: (a) the RUNCVM project source and/or object code; and
+> designed to run RunCVM that comprise: (a) the RunCVM project source and/or object code; and
-> (b) third-party dependencies that RUNCVM needs to run; and which are each distributed under the terms
+> (b) third-party dependencies that RunCVM needs to run; and which are each distributed under the terms
 > of their respective licences.